mikeryan/ems-flasher/README.md

 Bugs
 ----

-In this version, the --read command dumps an entire page.
-It is not possible to dump a particular ROM.

 Preferably use the bug tracker found at the web site (at the top of this doc) to report any bugs.